-Get acquainted with landscape paintings from the museum’s permanent collection in these 30-minute discussions.
+Get acquainted with art acquired by Oscar B. Jacobson for the museum’s permanent collection in these 30-minute discussions.
 You are invited to bring your lunch; dessert and drinks will be provided.
-Susan Baley, FJJMA Director of Education, will present the talks.
+Susan Baley, Director of Education, will present the talks.

 January 20 – Edward Weston (1886-1958), White Dunes, Oceano, California, 1936

 The museum’s photography collection began in 1937 when Jacobson acquired three photographs by Weston, who is known for his photographs that achieve image sharpness in both foreground and background.

 February 17 – Paul Cézanne (1839-1906), The Bathers (Les Baigneurs), 1896-97

 Jacobson gave this lithograph to the museum in the 1930s.
 As a painter, Jacobson was influenced by Cézanne’s interest in the tension between the flat surface of a two-dimensional artwork and its illusion of depth.

 April 21 – B.J.O.
 Nordfeldt (1878-1955), Thunder Dance, 1928